 - Climb the 200 steps to Agios Ioannis Kastri – the clifftop church made famous by Mamma Mia

 - Revel in the dramatic scenery and hike from Glossa to Palio Klima

 - Discover the rugged beaches of Hovolo and Armenopetra close to Neo Klima

 - Spend a day in the peaceful natural bay of Stafylos beach

-- Hike to the monasteries in the hills of Palouki above Skopelos town
+- Hike to the churches and monasteries in the hills of Palouki above Skopelos town

 - Sip a strong Greek coffee at Swell coffee shop overlooking the waterfront.